ig-developer28/TODOList-FullStack/README.md

 - User can add, edit, and delete to-do items.
 - Display list of to-do items.
 - Responsive design for mobile and desktop views.
+- Authentication enabling only todos shown to the user who created it

 ## Technologies